lirjetagashi/mobile-application/README.md

 # mobile-application

 ### - This is a project made using jQuery mobile.
-### - I worked with a friend for this one, her name is Sara Asefi.
+### - I worked with Sara Asefi for this application.

 #### - Screenshot of the home page
 ![alt text](https://github.com/LG-D/mobile-application/blob/master/screenshot1.png)